Giving Green's approach to recommending offsets

 Note that our offset recommendations are not comprehensive - we have not assessed all offsets in the market.
 (In fact, many offsets do not have any publicly-available information!)
 We have developed a systematic approach to assessing offsets, and recommend the best ones we find.
 As our research continues, we expect to find more offsets to recommend.

-If any offset providers believe that their project would meet our quality bar using the methods described below, please do feel free to reach out to us!
+If any offset providers believe that their project would meet our quality bar using the methods described below, please reach out to us!

 We begin by conducting offset analyses at the sector-level, since offsets in the same sector tend to have similar strengths and weaknesses.
 For each sector (such as forestry, renewable energy, etc.), we have produced a sector research report, in which we discuss the logic for offsets in the sector, and determine whether we believe the offsets are likely to be reliable.